StackStorm/st2/docs/source/packs.rst

 * `Rules </rules>`__
 * `Sensors </sensors>`__

 Its is best to view a pack as the means to extend st2 and allow it to integrate with external systems.
+See `next section </packs.html#getting-a-pack>`__ to learn more about pack management.

 Getting a pack
 --------------